vahidhedayati/grails-jenkins-plugin/README.md

 Grails Jenkins plugin, will interact with Jenkins front end html interface using HTTPBuilder and push summary information to Jira if configured.

-You can use websocket feature to watch live builds / view historical build information.
-Or trigger a background process that will do the build.
+You can use websocket feature to watch live builds / view historical build information or trigger a background process that will do the build.
 So long as userID is provided and Jenkins has authentication enabled, it will attempt to log in as that user without a password (by grabbing token off of Jenkins) This in short means you now have visibility of who triggered a build via Jenkins.

 Hooks/Triggers can be put in place to do two additional tasks.